tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

 - if `kind` is not 0 then
-    - add sanction list to group.
+    - add sanction list to conference.
 -else
-    - remove sanction list from group.
+    - remove sanction list from conference.
 - call callback of client to update UI.

 #### Peer announce (0xf2)